KxSystems/docs/docs/ml/toolkit/fresh.md

 -  Mitigating the curse of dimensionality
 -  Reducing variance in the dataset to reduce overfitting

-!!! tip "Examples"

-    Interactive notebook implementations showing examples of the FRESH algorithm used in different applications can be found at :fontawesome-brands-github: [KxSystems/mlnotebooks](https://github.com/KxSystems/mlnotebooks)
+!!! example ":fontawesome-brands-github: [Notebook examples](https://github.com/KxSystems/mlnotebooks) of the FRESH algorithm used in different applications"

 ## Loading